 Neither condition requires that you have worked for the whole of the relevant two-year reference period.
 However, if you don’t qualify for new-style JSA, you will have to rely on income-based benefits.
 For most people, this will be UC.

 UC is gradually replacing six other benefits: working tax credit, child tax credit, housing benefit, income support, income-related employment and support allowance and income-based Jobseeker’s Allowance.
-The majority of people can no longer make claims to these other benefits, although there are two exceptions.
-Instead, if you need financial support you will need to claim UC.
+The majority of people can no longer make new claims to these other benefits.
+Instead, if you need financial support you will probably need to claim UC.

 You should also be aware of the following:

-- If you or your partner get or have recently received a severe disability premium in certain benefits or are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
+- If you or your partner are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
 This includes income-based JSA.
 See our information in the main part of our website.
 This is complex and you should seek advice BEFORE making any UC claim if you think this might apply to you.

 - If you are currently receiving any of the benefits UC is replacing, they will end when you make a UC claim.